tleeds1/github_ym/note.md

 Repository (Repo)
 Branch (A repo contain many branches depend on the activity we make, the default branch is master) Conflict
+Local (all things that locates on your computer) Remote (the things that locate on other server)

 # Commands